-The first aspect of this behavior engagement model is to teach our students about their own neuro-anatomy.
-When we understand how the brain learns and feels -- with every word, thought, and experience -- we empower our students with the lifetime tools that will enhance their experience in and out of school.
+The first aspect of this behavior engagement model is to teach our students about their own neuroanatomy.
+When we teach students how the brain learns and feels—with every word, thought, and experience—we empower them with lifetime tools that will enhance their experience in and out of school.

-As many teachers report that the most difficult parts of the day occur during transitions, we begin by creating a mutual goal for the students participating in this model, generating "forced academic and behavioral success."
-This goal must be clear, malleable, specific, and measurable:
+As many teachers report that the most difficult parts of the day occur during transitions, we begin by creating a mutual goal for the students participating in this model, generating forced academic and behavioral success.
+This goal must be clear, specific, and measurable:

 - John will work on the assigned project for 15 minutes without distracting his classmates by talking, gesturing, or interrupting their learning.

 - Alice will enter the classroom, gather her work or supplies, and be ready for instruction within three minutes.